Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 The issue here is that we were allowed to use both the sender *and* the reciever in the same scope.

 To make this **impossible** linear typing introduces *parallel structs*, a way to store multiple values that must be used entirely independently, often by construting seperate independent scopes.
+The values these strange new structs contain can be thought of as futures that could be communicating behind the struct in arbitrary ways.

 The simplest of these structures is called *par*, *par* (the parallel product) is to parallel structs what *tuple* (the normal product) is to regular structs.